LemonWei111/molsub/README.md

 ```

 ## ❓ FAQ
-您可能遇到的常见问题及解决方案。
-Q: 运行时出现CUDA out of memory错误怎么办？ A: 尝试减小batch_size或num_workers。
+Common problems you may encounter and solutions.

+Q: What should I do if there is a 'CUDA out of memory' error during runtime?
+A: Try reducing batch_size or num_workers.

-## 🤝 我们期待您的贡献！
+## 🤝 We are looking forward to your contribution!

-## 📜 License
-明确说明代码库的开源许可证（如MIT, Apache 2.0, GPL等）。
-示例： "本项目采用 MIT 许可证。详情见 LICENSE 文件。"
+## 📜 This project adopts the MIT license.
+Please refer to the LICENSE document for details.

 ## 📬 Contact: Lemon2922436985@gmail.com

-## 🎯 Thanks for the computing resource support provided by [Intelligent Perception and Computing Research Center of Beijing University of Posts and Telecommunications], and the data support provided by [Beijing Chaoyang Hospital, Capital Medical University]!
+## 🎯 Thanks for the computing resource support provided by Intelligent Perception and Computing Research Center of [School of Artificial Intelligence, Beijing University of Posts and Telecommunications](https://ai.bupt.edu.cn/en/), and the data support provided by [Beijing Chaoyang Hospital, Capital Medical University](https://www.bjcyh.com.cn/Html/News/Articles/21569.html)!